csc-ubc-okanagan/workshops/docs/Intro-GitHub.md

 You can now see that with the `ls` command that the README file is in your repository.

-When we begin collaborating on more complex projects, we may have to consider more aspects of git functionality, but this should be a good start.
+When you begin collaborating on more complex projects, you may have to consider more aspects of git functionality, but this should be a good start.
 Good luck on your git adventures!

 ## References